Community Health Classes and Events

 For more information call:800-515-0044 800-515-0044

-Due to the recent cases of novel coronavirus (COVID-19) in Maryland, we are canceling our in-person classes, events, support groups and meetings until further notice.
-This is being done to protect our patients, staff and visitors.
-We will announce on this page and on Facebook when events will resume as normal.
+Due to COVID-19 cases in our community, many of our in-person classes, events, support groups and meetings are being held virtually to protect our patients, staff and visitors.
+We will announce here and on our Facebook page when events will resume as normal.

-Some programs we offer have virtual and online options (read below) or you can find out by contacting the Community Outreach and Health Improvement Department at 1-800-515-0044 or visit the UM Upper Chesapeake Health Events page.
+In the meantime, you can find out if a class or meeting is in-person or virtual by contacting the Community Outreach and Health Improvement Department at 1-800-515-0044 or visit the UM Upper Chesapeake Health Events page.

 Thank you for your understanding.